 \section{Tokamak geometry and finite temperature ratio}

-We investigate the predictions of the HEL-GM model in tokamak geometry and compare them with GK simulations when the hot electron assumption is relaxed by considering $\tau=1$.
-The GK simulations are performed with the \gyacomo code, setting $d_{max}=4$ as \cite{Hoffmann2023GyrokineticShift} show that this is sufficient for numerical convergence of the results.
-The resolution of the GK nonlinear simulations is $(N_x,N_y,N_z)=(128,64,24)$ with a domain size $L_x=L_y=120$ and $L_z=2\pi$.
+\modifi{We now investigate the accuracy of the HEL closure in a tokamak geometry.} We perform simulations using \gyacomo in two different ways: (i) with the parameters identified in the previous sections to reach the Ivanov fluid model using the HEL, i.e., the HEGS, and (ii) with \gyacomo GK simulations evolving higher order moments and setting $\tau=1$.
+The GK simulations are performed setting $d_{\max}=4$, as \cite{Hoffmann2023GyrokineticShift} show that this is sufficient for the numerical convergence of the results.
+The resolution of the simulations is $(N_x,N_y,N_z)=(128,64,24)$ with a domain size of $L_x=L_y=120$ and $L_z=2\pi$.

-We consider the parameters of the CBC, a standard test case for GK codes \citep{Lin1999EffectsTransport,Dimits2000ComparisonsSimulations}, using the tokamak $s-\alpha$ geometry with a safety factor, $q_0=1.4$, local magnetic shear, $\hat s = 0.8$, and inverse aspect ratio, $\epsilon=0.18$.
-The ion temperature gradient is set to $\kappa_T = 3.5$, which corresponds to $R_T=7$ for $\tau=1$, and a finite collision parameter $\chi = 0.02$ to facilitate convergence of the GM model \citep{Hoffmann2023GyrokineticOperators}.
+We consider the parameters of the CBC, a standard test case for GK codes \citep{Lin1999EffectsTransport,Dimits2000ComparisonsSimulations}, using the tokamak $s-\alpha$ geometry with a safety factor $q_0=1.4$, a local magnetic shear $\hat s = 0.8$, and an inverse aspect ratio $\epsilon=0.18$.
+The ion temperature gradient is set to $\kappa_T = 3.5$, which corresponds to $R_T=7$ for $\tau=1$, and a finite collision parameter $\chi = 0.02$ is used to facilitate the convergence of the GM hierarchy \citep{Hoffmann2023GyrokineticOperators}.
 These parameters are based on a DIII-D tokamak discharge in the core plasma region \citep{Greenfield1997EnhancedDIII-D}, where the electron-to-ion temperature ratio is typically of order $\tau\sim1$, which does not satisfy the HEL assumption.
-We explore the HEL-GM as an alternative to the truncation closure scheme, which has a limited accuracy when considering a small number of GMs \citep{Hoffmann2023GyrokineticShift}.
+We explore the HEL as an alternative to the truncation closure scheme, which has limited accuracy when considering a small number of GMs \citep{Hoffmann2023GyrokineticShift}.